Fundament-Software/scopes/doc/module-glsl.rst

    A plain type of supertype `gsamplerCubeArray$2` and of storage type `<SampledImage <Image vec4 'Cube array sampled 'Unknown>>`.

+.. type:: smoothstep

+   An opaque type of supertype `OverloadedFunction`.

 .. type:: usampler1D

    A plain type of supertype `gsampler1D$4` and of storage type `<SampledImage <Image uvec4 '1D sampled 'Unknown>>`.